+Dyson V6 comes with two floor cleaning tools, at least the V6 Absolute model does.
 One is the direct drive cleaner head and this is the one that all the V6 stick cleaners come with.

-These stiff brush rolls are able to properly dig into the carpet and dislodge ground in dirt.
-We should point out to you, though, that this tool isn’t very good and picking up large debris.
+The direct drive cleaner head has stiff brush rolls that make it an ideal tool for carpets.
+These stiff brush rolls are able to properly dig into the carpet and dislodge ground-in dirt.
+Note that this tool isn’t very good at picking up large debris.

+The other floor cleaning tool is the soft roller cleaner head that only comes with the V6 Absolute.
 This tool is best for hardwood and bare floors.
 The soft roller glides along smoothly and is also able to pick up the large debris.

 On the other hand, the DC35 comes with only 1 cleaning tool.
 However, this tool is a combination of the 2 cleaning tools that the V6 comes with.

 Nonetheless, you’ll need to bear in mind that the V6 offers you more brush bar power than the DC35.

 Mini Motorized Tool

 The mini motorized tool does not come with Dyson DC35 and it also does not come with some of the V6 models.
 What exactly does it do?